Unidata/MetPy/CONTRIBUTING.md

 For MetPy this is generally ``metpy/plots/tests/baseline/``.
 We recommend using the ``-k`` flag to run only the test you just created for this step.

-For more information, see the `docs for mpl-test <https://github.com/astrofrog/pytest-mpl>`_.
+For more information, see the [docs for pytest-mpl](https://github.com/astrofrog/pytest-mpl).

 ## Cached Data Files